-EverFi Online Educational Platform
+Vector Online Educational Platform

-St. Bonaventure University contracts with EverFi, creator of AlcoholEDU for College and other online courses focused on health, wellness, culture change and other issues specific to colleges and universities.
+St. Bonaventure University contracts with Vector Solutions, a higher education training platform that provides online prevention courses focused on health, wellness, culture change and other issues specific to colleges and universities.
 AlcoholEDU for College is a 2.5-hour curriculum designed for first year students.
 It's designed for non-drinkers, light to moderate drinkers, and frequent heavy drinkers and offers students a personalized experience based on their drinking choices and readiness to change.
 The University also utilized AlcoholEDU Ongoing, a program designed for returning students, and AlcoholEDU for Sanctions which is required when a student is found responsible for a violation of the alcohol policy.